Ken Kesey: Final years

 Kesey was diagnosed with diabetes in 1992.
 In 1994, he toured with members of the Merry Pranksters, performing a musical play he wrote about the millennium called Twister: A Ritual Reality.
 Many old and new friends and family showed up to support the Pranksters on this tour, which took them from Seattle's Bumbershoot all along the West Coast, including a sold-out two-night run at The Fillmore in San Francisco to Boulder, Colorado, where they coaxed the Beat Generation poet Allen Ginsberg into performing with them.

 Kesey mainly kept to his home life in Pleasant Hill, preferring to make artistic contributions on the Internet or holding ritualistic revivals in the spirit of the Acid Test.
 In the Grateful Dead DVD The Closing of Winterland (2003) documenting the New Year's 1978/1979 concert at the Winterland Arena in San Francisco, Kesey is featured in a between-set interview.

 On August 14, 1997, Kesey and his Pranksters attended a Phish concert in Darien Lake, New York.
 Kesey and the Pranksters appeared onstage with the band and performed a dance-trance-jam session involving several characters from The Wizard of Oz and Frankenstein.

 In June 2001, Kesey was the keynote speaker at The Evergreen State College's commencement ceremony.
 His last major work was an essay for Rolling Stone magazine calling for peace in the aftermath of the September 11 attacks.

 Death

-In 1997, health problems began to weaken Kesey, starting with a stroke that year.
+In 1997, health problems began to take a toll on Kesey, starting with a stroke.
 On October 25, 2001, Kesey had surgery at Sacred Heart Medical Center in Eugene on his liver to remove a tumor; he did not recover and died of complications several weeks later on November 10 at age 66.
 After a public service in Eugene, his body was brought back to his farm and buried next to his son Jed.

 Legacy

 The film Gerry (2002) is dedicated to Kesey.
+In the 2025 film The Chronology of Water Kesey is portrayed by Jim Belushi.

 Kesey Square is in downtown Eugene, Oregon.